Updated: May 25th, 2025

-Sandra’s mother is in the early stages of dementia, and has recently moved in with Sandra and her family.
-The transition has been more than a little rocky, Sandra said.
+Sandra’s mother was in the early stages of dementia, and had recently moved in with Sandra and her family.
+The transition had been more than a little rocky, Sandra said.
 Her mother had been irritable and prone to yelling when things didn’t go the way she expected them to.
 Sandra’s husband wasn’t coping well with that, and had taken to slamming doors and stony silences.

-On top of all that, Sandra’s three children were having difficulty coping with the unusual school year, and her youngest has chronic asthma that required three hospital trips this past winter.
-Oh, and did I mention, Sandra was trying to work full time from home?
+On top of all that, Sandra’s three children were each struggling in school – both with academic demands and social situations.
+Her youngest has chronic asthma that required three hospital trips this past winter.
+And Sandra was trying to support everyone through it all while keeping up with a demanding full time job.

-Is it any wonder, then, that she was tired out?
-But the fatigue Sandra described, along with a few other uncomfortable symptoms, told me that this wasn’t “just” tiredness.
-Her adrenals might have been functioning at a less than optimal level.
+Is it any wonder, then, that she was simply tired out?
+But the fatigue Sandra described, along with a few other uncomfortable symptoms, told me that her adrenals might be functioning at a less than optimal level.
+When her lab tests all came back negative, I was even more convinced.

 All of that stress and trauma added up to one thing in my mind: adrenal fatigue.